Technical Vulnerability Scan is a REQUIREMENT for HIPAA Security Risk Assessments and Meaningful Use Security Risk Analysis

 To Whom it May Concern:

-I am looking for some clarification regarding requirements for a HIPAA Security Risk Assessment as well as a Meaningful Use Security Risk Analysis as I am being asked by many potential clients:
+I am looking for some clarification regarding requirements for a HIPAA Security Risk Assessment as well as a Meaningful Use Security Risk Analysis, as many potential clients are asking me:

 Do both of these assessments require a vulnerability scan to be completed as part of the assessment?